 How to make your own Mixed Media Supplies

-How to make your own mixed media supplies
+How to make your own Mixed media supplies

 **This post may contain affiliate links.
-Which means I earn a small commission on links used at no extra cost to you.
+This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**

-Mixed Media Wax Pastes
+DIY Mixed Media Wax Pastes

 Mixed media Wax and mica powder